Scytta/udemy/README.md

 # udemy
-A code made while I studied a course from udemy.
+A code made when I studied a course from udemy.